Address/phone | 3300 Stewart Avenue Las Vegas, NV 89101 (map) (702) 229-6444 |

 9. Medical and other inmate services

-The City of Las Vegas Detention Center offers medical care, psychiatric care, and group counseling.
-There are also weekly religious services.
+The City of Las Vegas Detention Center offers medical care, psychiatric care, group counseling, and even a therapeutic art workshop.